Esri/squad-leader-android/README.md

 Squad Leader runs on Android devices version 2.3.3 and higher.
 This includes all Honeycomb devices and higher, as well as some but not all Gingerbread devices.

+#### Running on an Android emulator

+Like any app using ArcGIS Runtime for Android, Squad Leader can run on an Android emulator.
+But you must follow the instructions in [this blog post](http://blogs.esri.com/esri/arcgis/2012/05/02/arcgis-runtime-sdk-for-android-v1-1-supports-android-emulator/) to create an Android virtual device (AVD) that will work with ArcGIS Runtime.
+Please note that the Android emulator runs in a firewall-restricted sandbox that cannot communicate over UDP with outside processes, meaning you cannot send or receive Geomessages (spot reports, etc.) from or to Squad Leader running on an emulator.

 ### Installation and configuration

 In order to install the app, your device must allow the installation of apps from unknown sources.
 On some devices, this setting is under **Settings > Security**.
 On other devices, this setting is under **Settings > Manage Applications**.
 Still other devices might have this setting elsewhere.